a clogged milk duct; a cyst filled with milk. It may occur in the breast during breast-feeding. See also cyst, duct.

 see gastrointestinal tract.

-a cell or group of cells that make and release substances to be used by the body or sent outside of it.
-The sweat glands are some examples of organs that make and release substances.
-See also duct, endocrine glands.
+cells or groups of cells that make and release substances to be used by the body or sent outside of it.
+The sweat glands and the pancreas are examples of organs that make and release substances.
+Note that swollen lymph nodes in the neck or armpit are often called “glands,” even though they actually are not.
+See also duct, endocrine glands, lymph node.

 the cells in a gland that make substances.
-For example, glandular cells in the prostate make the milky fluid which becomes part of the semen.
+For example, glandular cells in the prostate make the milky fluid that becomes part of the semen.

 tissue that makes and secretes a substance.
 For instance, the lobules of the breast are glandular tissue because they make breast milk.
 See also lobules.